PhilippeDoucette/Flying-Robot/README.md

 # Flying robot

-[A flying robot has been built as a development platform.](https://github.com/PhilippeDoucette/Intel-RTF-Drone-with-servo-control/wiki)  Most of the robotic computation is done on servers, while the robot acts as a client.
+[A flying robot has been built as a development platform.](https://github.com/PhilippeDoucette/Intel-RTF-Drone-with-servo-control/wiki)  Client/Server architecture is used to reduce the computational load on the robot.
+Most computation is done on servers, while the robot acts as a client.
+The robot may then have a smaller computer and lower cost.
+The server shares its workload among many robot-clients.
+Computation that would be difficult or impossible to perform on the robot is done on the servers.
+•	Large datasets may be accessed.
+•	Human voice processed.
+•	Coordination with other members of a swarm.

 ![Quad Image](images//IMGP1502.JPG)

+## Example Application

 ![Search and Rescue](images/Search_and_Rescue.jpg)

+## Hardware

 Intel® RTF Drone connected to an Arduino provides a powerful ROS computer with simple connections to external devices.
 All manner of servos, stepper motors, and a vast array of sensors may be connected to a flying/driving robot platform.
 The Intel system runs ROS Ubuntu and connects to the Arduino using RosSerial.